 Many CCTV systems have scheduled maintenance contracts in place, offering the extra peace-of-mind that your customers’ premises, assets, and staff are protected.
-But are scheduled CCTV maintenance visits leaving end-users vulnerable?
+But are scheduled CCTV maintenance visits leaving end-users at risk?

 Last year, we conducted a survey of 300 CCTV installations, most of which had scheduled maintenance in place, and found that 75% of these installations had one or more issue which affected operational performance, this was something as simple as the time not being set correctly, to camera and hard disk faults, and even systems not recording at all.